ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 There are two VPN services that will allow you to log into Nightingale from off campus.
 The first is the University of Illinois VPN, which members of UIUC campus should use by default.
 The other is the NCSA VPN, which is available for Nightingale users not associated directly with UIUC.

-If you have trouble setting up or using either of these VPNs, or have questions, please submit a ticket (:ref:`help`).
+If you have trouble setting up or using either of these VPNs, or have questions, please :ref:`submit a support request <help>`.

 .. note::